awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

 1. Upload your Lambda

    Create a Greengrass Lambda function\.
-You can find more details on how to do that in [Configure the Lambda Function for AWS Greengrass](config-lambda.md)\.
+You can find more details on how to do that in [Configure the Lambda Function for AWS IoT Greengrass](config-lambda.md)\.
 In a nutshell, create a Lambda function code archive by doing the following:

    ```
    # Download the nodejs greengrass sdk from